matthewmiddlebrook/LSMS/README.md

 # Documentation

-This documentation is provided for future developers of this project to understand how this website works and how to expand its funcionality.
+This documentation is provided for future developers of this project to understand how this website works and how to expand its functionality.

 ## Code Information